 THIS DATE IN HISTORY: Feb.
 6

-1990: Brett Hull becomes half of the first father-son combination in NHL history to score 50 goals in a season when he scores early in the third period of the St. Louis Blues' 6-4 victory against the visiting Toronto Maple Leafs.
+1990: Brett Hull becomes the younger half of the first father-son combination in NHL history to have 50 goals in a season when he scores at 5:55 of the third period the St. Louis Blues' 6-4 victory against the visiting Toronto Maple Leafs.

-The son of Hockey Hall of Famer Bobby Hull gets his 50th goal of the 1989-90 season when he beats Toronto goaltender Jeff Reese low to the stick side on a breakaway.
+The 25-year-old son of Hockey Hall of Famer Bobby Hull gets his 50th goal of the 1989-90 season when he beats Toronto goalie Jeff Reese low to the stick side on a breakaway.

 Bobby Hull, a five-time 50-goal scorer with the Chicago Blackhawks in the 1960s and '70s, is at the game.

-"I wasn't really nervous until I saw him in warmups," the younger Hull says.
+"I wasn't really nervous until I saw him in warmups," says the younger Hull.
 "I said, 'Oh, no, now he put a little pressure on me.
 I've got to do it.'
 It makes it all the better that he's here."

 1943: Elmer Lach has a Montreal Canadiens-record six assists, five of them on goals by Ray Getliffe, in an 8-3 victory against the Boston Bruins at the Forum.
-Montreal's Joe Benoit scores a goal and assists on four of Getliffe's goals.
+Montreal's Joe Benoit and assists on four of Getliffe's goals.

-1971: Bobby Hull scores three goals to get his 26th NHL hat trick, tying Maurice Richard's NHL record, in Chicago's 6-2 win against the Minnesota North Stars at Met Center.
+1971: Bobby Hull scores three goals for his 26th NHL hat trick, tying Maurice Richard's League record, in Chicago's 6-2 win against the Minnesota North Stars at Met Center.
 Younger brother Dennis Hull scores two goals and has an assist.

-1987: Mike Bossy of the New York Islanders becomes the first player in NHL history to score 30 or more goals in each of his first 10 seasons.
-He scores his 30th of the season in a 3-3 tie against the Edmonton Oilers at Northlands Coliseum.
+1987: Mike Bossy of the New York Islanders becomes the first player in NHL history to score at least 30 goals in each of his first 10 seasons.
+He scores No. 30 of the 1986-87 season, his last in the NHL, during a 3-3 tie with the Edmonton Oilers at Northlands Coliseum.

 1993: Mike Gartner scores three times in the first period and finishes with four goals and an assist in the Wales Conference's 16-6 win against the Campbell Conference at the NHL All-Star Game in Montreal.
 Gartner, who takes the place of New York Rangers teammate Mark Messier, wins the MVP award after becoming the fourth player in All-Star Game history to score four goals.